Have you been wondering how to create a 5-star vacation rental? Do you wish your bookings were more frequent?

 Simple is the best way to go.
-We tend to favor solid white, or white with a border – which is the style most commonly found in hotel beds.
-Something like this:
+So, we tend to favor solid white or white with a border – which is the style most commonly found in hotel beds.

 This design is usually available with a border of various different colors, so feel free to match the duvet with the colors in the rest of the room.

 That takes care of the bed.
-Let’s move on to the second item on our list.
+Let’s move on to the next item on our list.

 Besides the actual mattress (and the items we placed on top of it moments ago), pillows are the other bedding item that significantly affects comfort and how well a guest sleeps.

-Our choice is the Chamber pillow from Downlite – which is commonly found in numerous hotels throughout the country such as Hyatt, Bellagio, Hard Rock, and many others.
+Our choice is the Chamber pillow from Downlite – which is common in hotels throughout the country such as Hyatt, Bellagio, Hard Rock, and many others.

 Chamber pillows have “chambers” inside.
-The outer two chambers are filled with goose down to provide a soft plush outer surface, and an inner chamber filled with a down and feather blend to provide support.
+The outer two chambers are goose down to provide a soft plush outer surface, and an inner chamber with a down/feather blend to provide support.

-There’s just one more item left on our list.
+There’s just one more item then, left on our list.